Skip to main content

 Gradually increase distance or speed

-The simplest way to do this is to walk further or faster.
-If you'd like to go further, aim to increase distance by no more than 10% per week.
+The simplest way to do this is to walk farther or faster.
+If you’d like to go farther, aim to increase distance by 10% each week.
 So, if your total weekly mileage is 10 miles, go to 11 miles the following week.

 Prefer to walk faster?
 Pick up the pace to just below a jog.
 Power walking — even for brief bouts — makes your heart, lungs, and muscles work harder.
 Pump your arms as you walk for a greater calorie burn.